Jamshed Akhtar: Books

 July 7, 1997, Islamic Voice - Feb 23rd, 1997, Khaleej Times - May 2, 1998, Gulf News - May 1, 1998).
 In UAE, the book was presented at 'The Book Mall' by Shaikha Azza, daughter of HH Dr. Sheikh Sultan bin Muhammad Al-Qasimi, the ruler of Sharjah (Gulf News).

-In 2010, his second book, a non-fiction, In Search of Our Origins has been published.
+In 2010 his second book, a non-fiction work titled In Search of Our Origins, was published.
 This book presents his research on the origins of life and man in the light of revelations from Quran.

 Talk on Noah

-In 1998, Akhtar presented a talk on the time, place and source of Noah’s Flood, and a possible location of Noah’s Ark, combining pointers from Quran with scientific findings.
+In 1998, Akhtar presented a talk on the time, place and source of Noah's Flood, and a possible location of Noah's Ark, combining pointers from Quran with scientific findings.
 This paper was presented in a workshop jointly organized by Muslim Association for Advancement of Science (MAAS) and Centre for Studies on Sciences (CSOS) at Khandala.